sedatDemiriz/satisfy-calc/README.md

                 L_ 45.0/min Iron Ore.
                    Mine/Extract resource from the world.
 ```
-The produced crafting tree that can be read as follows:
+This specific crafting tree can be read as follows:

 1. Extract 45 Iron Ore/min from the world.
 2. Use 1.5 Smelters to smelt the 45 Iron Ore/min into 45 Iron Ingot/min.
 3. Use 1.5 Constructors to craft 45 Iron Ingot/min into 30 Iron Plate/min.

-**Note:** The 1.5 [Building] notation is used to denote the use of 1.5 times the full production capacity of a single building instance.
+**Note:** The 1.5x [Building] notation is used to denote the use of 1.5 times the full production capacity of a single building instance.
 For example:

-- One Smelter overclocked to 150%
+- One [Building] overclocked to 150%
-- One Smelter at 100%, one Smelter downclocked to 50%
+- One [Building] at 100%, one [Building] downclocked to 50%
-- Two Smelters downclocked to 75%
+- Two [Building] downclocked to 75%
 - Any other mathematically equivalent solution

 can be used to satisfy the rate requirement.
+Due to the sandbox nature of Satisfactory, the user is free to implement any solution appropriate for their situation.

 ### Future Plans: